• Skip to main content

 The other reason I keep things is because I respect Caroline’s creations.
 I know some moms feel free to throw away anything their child creates that they (the moms) don’t want to keep.
 I don’t think that way.
 These are her creations and she took the time to make them.
 I respect that.
 Eventually Caroline was willing to go through her papers and start weeding out things that were previously deemed “treasures” and are now not valuable.
 But I respected her right to make those decisions.

-Homeschool Binder Contents
+Homeschool Binder Content Examples

 Here are some sample contents from her Kindergarten binder.